Singalt16/ruby-unit-test-examples/README.md

+# Test::Unit Tutorial #
+This tutorial provides a hands-on exercise for learning how to perform unit testing with the Test::Unit Ruby framework.
 ## Setting up a test file: ##
 1. Create a new Ruby file for your test(s)
 2. Require “test/unit” at the top of your file